-It’s an iconic photo stop in the Italian Dolomites but due to its accessibility and recent surge in instagram fame, in the height of summer, especially on the weekends, it can become very busy.
+It’s an iconic photo spot in the Italian Dolomites but due to its accessibility and recent surge in instagram fame, in the height of summer, especially on the weekends, it can become very busy.

-If you are afraid of heights a few sections where the trail runs along some very steep ledges can make your head spin.
+If you are afraid of heights, there's a few sections where the trail runs along some very steep ledges that can make your head spin.

 All You Need To Know About The Lake Sorapiss Day Hike In The Italian Dolomites